cisagov/pshtt/README.md

 #### Common errors

-* `HTTPS Bad Chain` - A domain has a bad chain if either HTTPS endpoints contain a bad chain.
+* `HTTPS Bad Chain` - A domain has a bad chain if either HTTPS endpoint contains a bad chain.
 * `HTTPS Bad Hostname` - A domain has a bad hostname if either HTTPS endpoint fails hostname validation
 * `HTTPS Expired Cert` - A domain has an expired certificate if the either HTTPS endpoint has an expired certificate.